 - Geographic region.
 Even if the funder isn't located near you, have they given grants to other organizations in your area?

-The best way to research grant prospects is with Foundation Directory Online (FDO).
-Candid's searchable application that provides unsurpassed levels of comprehensive and accurate information on grantmakers and their grants.
-You can search based on subject area, geography, grantmaker type, trustee names, and many other search fields.
-See a sample record or browse our FDO guide.
+The best way to research grant prospects is with Foundation Directory, Candid's searchable application that provides unsurpassed levels of comprehensive and accurate information on grantmakers and their grants.

-Use FDO on your own computer by choosing from two subscription plans, depending on the depth of information you need.
-You can also use FDO for free at one of our 400+ Funding Information Network locations worldwide.
+Use Foundation Directory on your own computer by choosing from two subscription plans, depending on the depth of information you need.
+You can also use Foundation Directory for free at one of our Candid partner locations.
+Eligible nonprofits with revenue or expenses under $1M can also gain a free year of access to Foundation Directory Essential through our Go for the Gold! promotion.

 You should have 501(c)(3) status